AudreyyFortune/Julia_projet/README.md

-# Julia project : Compare the Julia programming language to Python and R programming languages in Biology.
+# Julia project : Compare the Julia programming language to Python and R in Biology.

 #### By : Audrey Fortune
 #### Cursus : M2 Bioinformatique